GATHERINGS - Spring 2019

 Daniel Phillip: Connections: Creating Systems of Care

 When we hear the term “mental health,” we often think about illness and deficits; the focus starts and ends with the hardships we experience.
-In today’s workshop, we will define, discuss and share our understanding of mental health, trauma, and healing as intersectional beings, not only emphasizing our individual experiences but increasing awareness and empathy for other communities’ experiences.
+In this workshop, we defined, discussed, and shared our understanding of mental health, trauma, and healing as intersectional beings, not only emphasizing our individual experiences but increasing awareness and empathy for other communities’ experiences.

-3. Identity ways of coping and healing from traumatic experiences
+3. Identified ways of coping and healing from traumatic experiences

 Dr. Daniel K. Phillip is a Staff Psychologist at Chase Brexton Health Care.
 He also serves as an affiliate faculty member at Loyola University Maryland.
 Dr. Phillip has trained in both inpatient and outpatient settings and has focused on working with marginalized communities in Maryland and New York.
 He is trained as an LGBT-affirmative psychotherapist by the American Association for Marriage & Family Therapy – California Division (AAMFT-CA) and provides training to mental health professionals on the provision of affirmative and competent care to trans and gender diverse clients.